 An immediate full denture, also known as a temporary denture, is inserted immediately after the remaining teeth are removed.
 While immediate dentures offer the benefit of never having to be without your teeth, they must be revised several months after being inserted.

 A removable alternative to bridges, partial dentures rest on a metal framework that attaches to your natural teeth.
 More than cosmetic devices, partial dentures are not for permanent usage and are often removed overnight.
 They help patients experience better chewing and speaking.
 They also prevent a patient’s remaining teeth from shifting.

 Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 720-767-1331 in Parker, Colorado for an appointment with our dentist.
+For more information about dentures near Parker, Colorado, call our office at 720-767-1331 to schedule an appointment with a dentist.